 State statutes vary in their treatment of cases in which a grandchild has been adopted.
 In several states, adoption by anyone, including a stepparent or another grandparent, terminates the visitation rights of the grandparent.
 In some states, adoption by a stepparent or another grandparent does not terminate visitation rights, but adoption by anyone else does terminate these rights.
 In other states, adoption has no effect on the visitation rights of grandparents, as long as other statutory requirements are met.

 Most grandparents would give anything to spend more time with their grandchildren, but family relationships can get complicated.
 But most states recognize the rights of individuals to visit with their grandchildren, assuming it's in the best interests of the child.
-Find out more by getting a free legal evaluation of your situation from a family law attorney.
+Find out more by getting a free case review from a family law attorney.